 Hardtail mountain bikes only have a suspension fork, but full-suspension MTBs also have rear suspension.

-Let me now compare both bike types in depth.
+Let me now compare hybrid and mountain bike features in depth.

 Geometry and Riding Position